 Embark on a winter zoo date

 Did you know that the animals at the Assiniboine Park Zoo tend to be more active in the colder months?
-That's why a wintry stroll through the zoo if the perfect date idea for January.
-Compliment the day with a breakfast or lunch at the amazing Qualico Family Centre.
+That's why a wintry stroll through the zoo is the perfect date idea for January.
+Complete the day with a breakfast or lunch at the amazing Qualico Family Centre.